New York Trust Attorney

 In comparison, with a Will alone, transfer of property requires going through the court system (probate) to validate and determine how property will be distributed.
 This process can be costly.
 Putting a trust in place transfers your properties while you are alive and avoids this time-consuming, costly process.

 Learn more about how to avoid probate below.

 Types of Trusts

 There are many types of trusts to consider, for example: Revocable and Irrevocable Trusts, Living and Testamentary Trusts, Asset Protection Trusts, Income-Only Trusts, Supplemental Needs Trusts, Special Needs Trusts, Life Insurance Trusts, Qualified Personal Residence Trusts, Grantor Trusts and Charitable Trusts.
-New York trusts attorneys Berwitz & DiTata LLP will work with you to determine the type of trust that is best suited to achieving your financial and personal goals.
+Long Island trusts attorneys Berwitz & DiTata LLP will work with you to determine the type of trust that is best suited to achieving your financial and personal goals.
 Creating the right trust(s) can help you to accomplish your estate planning, asset protection and privacy goals.

 How Do I Avoid Probate? | Revocable Living Trusts Avoid Probate

 A Revocable Living Trust (“Living Trust”) can be a “Will substitute” and can provide protection during your lifetime and upon your death.
 During your life, you can be the Grantor (owner), Trustee (manager) and Beneficiary (recipient) of the assets that you transfer into the Trust.
 Most importantly, you have full use of Trust assets and retain the ability to amend or revoke your Trust at any time.
 If you are no longer willing or able to assume these responsibilities, your appointed successor Trustee will take over.
 Upon your death, the Trust assets are distributed to your designated Beneficiaries.